Hussain-7/Hussain-7/README.md

 <img align="center" height="250" width="375" alt="" src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/coder.gif" />
 </p>

-### Talking about Personal Stuffs:
+### About Me:
+I thrive on continuous learning and embracing diverse technologies and domains.
+My curiosity fuels my drive to explore cutting-edge solutions for real-world challenges.
+Backed by the core concepts of CS, I've evolved into a dynamic Lead Software Engineer, overseeing projects from architecture to execution.

+### What I'm Up To:

-- 🚀 &nbsp; I’m currently a Lead Software Engineer.
+- 🚀 &nbsp; As a Lead Software Engineer, I spearhead projects and architect solutions that push boundaries.
-- 👨🏻‍💻 &nbsp; Some of my projects are publicly available on [Github](https://github.com/Hussain-7).
+- 👨🏻‍💻 &nbsp; You can explore some of my projects on [Github](https://github.com/Hussain-7).
 - 📫 &nbsp; How to reach me: hussain2000.rizvi@gmail.com.
 - 📝 &nbsp; Checkout my [Resume](https://github.com/Hussain-7/Hussain-7/blob/main/Hussain%20Rizvi%20Resume.pdf).

-### My Absolute Favorites:
+### My Passions and Pursuits:

-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; My enthusiasm lies in unraveling new tech stacks and crafting remarkable applications.
-- 🆕 &nbsp; Lately I've been building AI incorporated web app, shopify app and metaverses.
+- 🆕 &nbsp; Lately, I've been immersed in developing AI-infused web apps, innovative Shopify extensions, and exploring the realms of metaverses.
-- 📰 &nbsp; Reading tech blogs whenever possible.
+- 📰 &nbsp;  I'm an avid consumer of tech blogs, staying updated with the latest trends.

 ### Languages and Tools: